-At Clearbrook Treatment Centers in Massachusetts, our goal is to offer effective addiction treatment in a comfortable environment where patients can feel safe.
-Our treatment for meth addiction is one of the many addiction services we offer at our rehab facility in Massachusetts.
-Our inpatient methamphetamine treatment also includes addiction counseling, group therapy, and 12 Step program to help patients reach sobriety.
+At Clearbrook, our goal is to offer effective addiction treatment in a comfortable environment where patients can feel safe.
+Our treatment for meth addiction is one of the many addiction services we offer at our drug rehab in Massachusetts.
+Our inpatient methamphetamine treatment also includes addiction counseling, group therapy, and a 12 Step program to help patients reach sobriety.

-Contact us today to learn more about our substance abuse treatment center in Massachusetts and how we can help you or a loved one get sober.
+Contact us today to learn more about our Massachusetts substance abuse treatment center and how we can help you or a loved one get sober.